mozilla/onyx/README.md

           "pin": true, # if the tile is pinned, absent otherwise "pos": 2,
           "score": 2000,
-    	  "enhanced": 1 # present if the tile is an enhanced tile },
+    	  "url": "" # present if the tile is an enhanced tile },
     	{
     	  "id": 12